GoldJns/camunda-nextgen/INSTALLATION.md

 ├── /.github/workflows         # Github workflows, e.g. release workflow or image push
 ├── /src
 │   ├── /health-management     # Spring Boot app
-│   ├── /userportal            # Spring Boot app
 │   ├── /ui                    # React + Vite-based UI
 │
 ├── docker-compose.yml         # Docker Compose file to start all services
 ```

-- `/src/health-management`, `/src/userportal`: These directories contain the Spring Boot services that make up your backend.
+- `/src/health-management`: This directory contains the Spring Boot services that makes up your backend.
 - `/src/ui`: This folder contains the frontend, built using React and Vite.
 - `docker-compose.yml`: Defines how to run all the services (including Camunda 8 and any other required services) using Docker.